gagebt/autoprog/README.md

 ## License

+AGPL-3.0
+Requires open source:
-AGPL-3.0 (requires open source when modifying/distributing this software or offering it as a service; but not when just using its outputs, like generated code)
+- when modifying/distributing this software or offering it as a service;
+- but not when just using its outputs, like generated code